Current Advocacy Campaigns

 A number of marker bills have been introduced by members of Congress which begin the process of updating CNR.
 Click the images below to learn more about the marker bills we are watching.

 The 2021 State Legislative Session closed on April 29, 2021.
-This session MFBN focused on supporting bills that would help provide stability for struggling Montanans, and opposing bills that would do the exact opposite.
-It is only with the help of our Anti-Hunger Advocates and community partners across the state that we were able to come through the session with some important successes.
+MFBN supported bills to help provide stability for struggling Montanans, and opposed bills that would do the exact opposite.
+With the help of Anti-Hunger Advocates and community partners across the state, we came through the session with some important successes.
 We stopped bills that would have added new barriers to SNAP (SB100 and HB339).
-We passed HB235, providing $95,000 in state funds for Montana’s Double SNAP dollars program (which was vetoed by Governor Gianforte).
-Additional details on MFBN’s 2021 Montana Legislative priorities can be found here.
+In addition, we passed HB235, providing $95,000 in state funds for Montana’s Double SNAP Dollars program (Governor Gianforte then vetoed the bill).